hipe/tmx/lib/skylab/git-viz/doc/issues/035-this-git-gotcha/README.md

 # this git gotcha :[#035]

+(EDIT: this whoe thing may have stemmed from a pre-understanding of the `-m` option etc.)

 (the TL;DR: is 2nd to last paragraph.)

 the two scripts that are sibling to this file are minimal pairs that present